utwente-scs/modeling-value-canvas/README.md

 Review the completed canvases from the case studies to see how the Canvas was applied in real modeling initiatives.

-3) Choose a Version
+3) Choose a Template

-Select the printable or online version of the Canvas that best fits your context.
+Select the printable or online template of the Canvas that best fits your context.

 4) Apply in Your Own Context